open-vela/external_iperf3/docs/invoking.rst

                  --json,  the  server output is included in a JSON object; other- wise it is appended at the bottom of the human-readable  output.

-          --udp-counters-64bit
-                 Use 64-bit counters in UDP test packets.
-The use of this option can help prevent counter overflows during long  or  high-bitrate UDP  tests.
-Both client and server need to be running at least version 3.1 for this option to work.
-It may become the  default behavior at some point in the future.

           --repeating-payload
                  Use  repeating pattern in payload, instead of random bytes.
 The same payload is used in iperf2  (ASCII  '0..9'  repeating).
 It